TECH-ALGORITHM/BridgeLabz_2115000137/README.md

 The solution is uploaded as a solution file.

 This solution covers the practice problems assigned on this date, with detailed steps and explanations.

+25 january 2025:
+Assignment Summary: Java Arrays and Programming Practices

+This assignment focuses on Java arrays and multidimensional arrays, covering creation, modification, and access using loops and the length property.
+Key operations include working with 2D arrays (matrices) to access elements, determine sizes, and iterate through rows and columns.

+To ensure robust programming, I implemented input validation, error handling with System.err and exit(), and avoided hardcoding values.
+Proper naming conventions, comments, and indentation were followed throughout the code for clarity and maintainability.

+In summary, this assignment demonstrates proficiency in array manipulation, error handling, and adherence to best coding practices while creating dynamic and flexible solutions.